 TAREAKE DORILL RAMOS

-Tareake Dorill Ramos proudest affiliation is being born and raised in the Lower East Side, NYC.
+Tareake Dorill Ramos' proudest affiliation is being born and raised in the Lower East Side, NYC.
 Tareake graduated from the University of North Carolina School of the Arts in 2017 with a BFA in Dance.
-Tareake trained with Rosie’s Theater Kids, New York State Summer School for the Arts (NYSSSA), Dancing Classrooms and The Ailey School.
-Throughout his training, he has performed in works by Robert Battle, Juel D. Lane, Ming-Lung Yang, Twyla Tharp, Doug Varone, Kira Blazek and Susan Jaffe.
+Tareake trained with Rosie’s Theater Kids, New York State Summer School for the Arts (NYSSSA), Dancing Classrooms, and The Ailey School.
+Throughout his training, he has performed in works by Robert Battle, Juel D. Lane, Ming-Lung Yang, Twyla Tharp, Doug Varone, Kira Blazek, and Susan Jaffe.
 Tareake started his own organization, Dorill Initiative, to empower youth to tell their stories and transform communities through the love of art.
 Tareake has taught at First to Fifth Summer Intensive (New York), EPIC Dance Convention (North Carolina), Broadway Dance Center (Children Teen Program), Isadora Festival in Russia, and Scottsdale Community College in Arizona.
-Tareake is grateful to serve as rehearsal director of G&D and excited to be dancing in his third season with the company.
+Tareake is grateful to serve as rehearsal director of G&D.

 BOARD of DIRECTORS